 While some used plastics can be re-shaped into park benches or surfboards, these applications are lower value, their markets are limited, and the process is not widely applicable to the many different ‘species’ of plastics in the world.
 Pyrolysis, particularly when guided by a catalyst, can transform a mixture of materials into the same molecular building blocks that were used to make them in the first place.
 This truly cyclic use of the materials keeps the polymers out of the landfill and out of the ocean.
 What’s more, polymer pyrolysis facilities could be annexed to already existing petroleum refineries to take advantage of their immense capabilities and scale.
 This would be much like using recycled automobile oil rather than producing more fossil oil from the ground.

-Lee Enterprises Consulting is the world’s premier bioeconomy consulting group, with over 100 highly qualified experts serving in all these areas.
+Lee Enterprises Consulting is the world’s premier bioeconomy consulting group, with over 150 highly qualified experts serving in all these areas.
 Take a look at our experts and the services we provide.
 Most of our experts are also available to advise and serve as expert witnesses in bioeconomy litigation matters.
-For the larger projects, we specialize in putting together full service, interdisciplinary teams with one point of contact.
+We specialize in putting together full-service, interdisciplinary teams with one point of contact for larger projects.
 Call us at 1+ (501) 833-8511 or email us for more information